East Coast Greenway: History

-In 1991, a group of cyclists and long-distance trail enthusiasts met in New York City and formed a national non-profit organization, the East Coast Greenway Alliance (ECGA), to plan and promote a greenway linking existing and planned trails into a contiguous "spine route" between Atlantic coast cities.
+In 1991, a group of cyclists and long-distance trail enthusiasts met in New York City and formed a national non-profit organization, the East Coast Greenway Alliance, to plan and promote a greenway linking existing and planned trails into a contiguous "spine route" between Atlantic coast cities.

 In summer 1992, the ECGA sent nine cyclists from Boston, New York City, Vermont, and Washington, D.C., on a 30-day "exploratory" cycle tour.

 In 1993, tours went along the route to explore options and promote the idea of the greenway.
 In 1994, the first promotional tour took place from Maine to Washington, D.C.
 "East Coast Greenway" became a trademark in 1995.

 The first five trail segments were designated in 1996.
 These segments were the Baltimore & Annapolis Trail in Maryland, the Charter Oak Greenway in Connecticut, the Coventry Greenway in Rhode Island, the Farmington Canal Greenway in Connecticut, and the Delaware & Raritan Canal Trail in New Jersey.
 These trails make up 56 mi of the greenway.

 Between 1997 and 2000, about 150 mi of trail segments were designated throughout the region.
 In 2000, Amtrak became a partner, helping to open access to various parts of the route.
 Between February and June 2000, the ECG Wave non-motorized relay carried a bottle of seawater from Key West to Canada along the route of the ECG.
 From 2001 to 2004, another 173 mi were designated, and multiple states stepped in to help finalize their section of the route.
 This brought in more partnerships with government organizations, such as NJDOT, that would be essential for trail development.
 In 2003, members of the House of Representatives and the Senate signed letters to President Bush in support of the greenway.

 In 2004, seven cyclists rode the entire route, from Key West to Calais, in 55 days.
 Later that year, the first Maine-to-Florida tour was held; four cyclists completed the event in 52 days, raising $75,000.
 In the following years, more people would complete the ride outside of ECG events.
 A 2005 GQ magazine article about a ride by Wil Hylton brought national attention to the greenway.

 The entire spine route was finalized and mapped in 2008.
 The accessibility of the trail expanded with support of the states, and more events were held each year.

 In 2020, the route reached over 1000 mi of completed off-road greenway.
-Efforts to increase the amount of off-road routes are continuing.
-In 2020 the greenway received over 50 million visits.
+Efforts to increase the amount of off-road routes continue.

 On June 25, 2021, the North Carolina General Assembly passed a law adding the state's section of the greenway as its tenth State Trail.